Rishit-dagli/MLKit-Firebase-Android/ISSUE_TEMPLATE/bug_report.md

 * [ ] Put an X between the brackets on this line if you have done all of the following:
     * Reproduced the problem in Safe Mode
     * Checked that your issue isn't already filed
-    * Checked that there is not already an Atom package that provides the described functionality
+    * Checked that there is not already an Firebase or Android package that provides the described functionality

 ### Description